spollard/josh-works.github.io/_posts/2020-08-07-how-to-write-a-letter-of-recommendation-for-yourself.md

 _I'm not an expert on this kind of thing, but I always like finding templates others have given for how they do things.
 Don't think that this is the Right Way or (heaven forbid) The Only Way.
 This is just how I do it.
 If you'd got a resource that has helped you, tell me about it and I'll update this post with a link to it!_

+Lastly, if you got value from this blog post, I can probably deliver value to you again.
+Punch your email in below and I'll let you know when I write other posts, or do a big update to an existing post.